 If you’re just using them to look at things like how many people visited your website last month, you’re not making the most out of your analytics platform.

 Each tool is different, but you can create very specific reports that allow you to see things like what pieces of content are bringing visitors into your site and how long they’re staying, which types of content (like video, blog posts, gifs, etc.) in particular are performing the best, and which content is prompting the most conversions.

 Have an image overhaul

 Think about visiting a website designed a decade ago.
-Or a house decorated in the 1980s.
-You can easily tell it’s dated.
+Or hairstyles and clothes from the 1980s.
+You can easily tell they are dated.
 Trends and tastes change, and that can affect perceptions of your brand.
-What was once modern and cutting edge can lose its power over time.
+What was once modern and cutting edge soon becomes tacky and outdated.

 When people see a logo or content that looks outdated, they perceive the business as out-of-touch with modern best practices.
 Brand updates are crucial to keeping your brand relevant to consumers.

-Non-marketers may think of branding as just a logo change but smart marketers know that graphic elements (logos, colour palette, typefaces) are all essential for communicating the essence of the brand.
+Non-marketers may think of branding as just a logo change but good marketers know that graphic elements (logos, colour palette, font) are all essential for communicating the essence and feel of the brand.

 It really is worthwhile spending the time (and money if you have it) on creating a strong logo for your brand, and getting good quality photographs taken or images created for your online content.

-We live in the age of the “camera in everyone’s pocket” and with more than 2.5 billion camera phones in use, we are in the middle of a new and dynamic time of image and content creation.
+With more than 2.5 billion camera phones in use, everyone now has a camera in their pocket!
+We are in the middle of a new and dynamic time of image and content creation, so make sure this shows in your website imagery.
 There are so many apps and websites available to help with your online image content, that there really is no excuse for poor quality and dated images.